bitsoffreedom/newspeak/README.rst

    For a more thorough description and an example of these settings, please have a look at the initial settings file generated in the previous step.

+   By default, gunicorn is configured to only accept requests for `127.0.0.1` and `localhost`.
+If you want newspeak to be available on other hostnames, be sure to add these to the list of `ALLOWED_HOSTS` setting.

 #.
 (Optionally) Run the tests::

        newspeak test newspeak